 That’s why the HR data are subjective.
 So, does this mean they are useless?

-This is because HR provides you with info about your body and complements the power data, so you (or your coach) can make more educated decisions.
+Not quite.
+However, cyclists shifted from ‘training by heart rate’ to ‘training by power with heart rate.’
+This is because HR will provide you with information about your body and complement the power data so you (or your coach) can make more educated decisions.

 Device | Pros | Cons |